FelixKrueger/Bismark/Bismark_User_Guide.md

 All files associated with Bismark as well as a test BS-Seq data set can be downloaded from [Babraham Bioinformatics](http://www.bioinformatics.babraham.ac.uk/projects/bismark/) or [Github](https://github.com/FelixKrueger/Bismark).

 We would like to hear your comments, suggestions or bugs about Bismark!
-Please email them to: [felix.krueger@babraham.ac.uk](mailto:felix.krueger@babraham.ac.uk)
+Please e-mail them to: [felix.krueger@babraham.ac.uk](mailto:felix.krueger@babraham.ac.uk)

 ## Installation notes
 Bismark is written in Perl and is executed from the command line.
 To install Bismark simply copy the bismark_v0.X.Y.tar.gz file into a Bismark installation folder and extract all files by typing: